 COVID- 19 School Reopening Plan 2020

 PB Cosmetology Education Centre is fully committed to the health and safety of our staff, students, and the community.
-In doing so we pledge to uphold all regulations set forth by state and local officials, as well as the Center for Disease Control and all law governing bodies.
-We are committed to doing our part to slow the spread of COVID-19.
-We have set forth this plan for contact tracing and vow to keep accurate records while notifying the proper authorities of any knowledge of positive test results or exposure to COVID-19.
+In doing so we pelage to uphold all regulations set forth by state and local officials, as well as the Center for Disease Control and all law governing bodies.
+We are committed to doing our part to slow the spread of Covid-19.
+We have set forth this plan for contact tracing and vow to keep accurate records while notifying the proper authorities of any knowledge of positive test results or exposure to Covid-19.
 We reserve the right to revise this plan at any given time based on adoptions to current guidelines and regulations.

 PB Cosmetology Education Centre will maintain daily screening logs as well as a daily log of all visitors, staff, students, or any other persons that enter PB Cosmetology Education Centre to assist with contact tracing procedures for state and local government.